-Serbia: GE to upgrade EPS’ Nikola Tesla thermal power plant in Serbia6.
-February 2017. / News Serbia Energy
+Serbia: GE to upgrade EPS’ Nikola Tesla thermal power plant in Serbia, News Serbia Energy

 GE’s Power Services has signed an agreement to help upgrade Elektro Privreda Srbije’s (EPS) TTP Nikola Tesla power plant in Serbia.